 6. What rehabilitative services does the facility provide?

-We contract with Achieve Therapy for therapy services.
+We contract with Aegis Therapy for therapy services.
 When ordered by the villager’s physician, they provide occupational, physical, and speech therapy tailored to that villager’s needs.

 7. What other services are provided?

 The facility contracts with Health Drive Medical and Dental Practices, which provides our villagers with the services of a dentist, audiologist, podiatrist, and optometrist within the facility and handles all third party billing.
 If villagers choose to see other healthcare providers outside of Brewster Village, our staff can assist in scheduling those appointments and helping with transportation arrangements.
 The facility also has a beauty salon/barber shop from which villagers can obtain services at reasonable rates.

 8. What are the facility's food service options?